vinteumorg/infra-signet-server/README.md

 `<path/for/bitcoin/datadir>`: (optional, default is `os.tmpdir()`) Data directory for the signet full node

 The script runs the signet full node, creates all the wallets and continues mining blocks forever.
 It should never be killed, but the node can always be restarted by using `-datadir=<path/for/bitcoin/datadir>`

+## Credits

+This is [forked](https://github.com/chaincodelabs/signet-wallet-project) from the work of [Matthew Zipkin](https://github.com/chaincodelabs/signet-wallet-project) for Chaincode Labs.